drozdziak1/drozdziak1.github.io/_drafts/2017-06-02-kernel-safari-3.2.md

 # My solution
 Let's untar the file!
-Doing that leaves us with a file called `2bright`, which when passed to `file`, showed as a `MMDF mailbox`.
-After a quick look at `man mmdf` I was sure it wasn't necessarily it.
+Doing that leaves us with a file called `2bright`, which when passed to `file` was recognized as a `MMDF mailbox`.
+After a quick look at `man mmdf` I was quite confident that `file`'s diagnosis was incorrect.
 Into the hex editor it goes!

 The file starts with a sequence that seems to specify it's total (16KB) size:
 ```plain